graphenesec/graphenesec.github.io/_pages/about.md

 - We take our clients' trust seriously
 - We are committed to running an ethical business
-- We work hard to stay at the top of our game
+- We are passionate about security